openenclave/openenclave/samples/attestation/README.md

 ## Using Cryptography in an Enclave

-The attestation `attestation/common/crypto.cpp` file from the sample illustrates how to use mbedTLS inside the enclave for cryptographic operations such as:
+The `attestation/common/crypto.cpp` file from the sample illustrates how to use mbedTLS inside the enclave for cryptographic operations such as:

 - RSA key generation, encryption and decryption
 - SHA256 hashing